tektechnologies/Instructor-Prep/201/class-12.md

 - welcome to day 12 of 15 for lectures.
 - so today is a big day where we are going to add other sources of code to our project.
-- and we will also do alot with that code, without having to type a lot of code.
+- and we will also do a lot with that code, without having to type a lot of code.

 ## How did odd duck go?
 Lets see a thumbs